matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 ------------------------------------------------------------

 ## Completed

+## Major seats reservation filter

+Creating a new filter in AskOski that will filter a user's suggested courses based on whether their majors fall within the class reservations.
+This filter will be applied automatically to the already existing Open Seats filter.
+This task is a two-step process:
+    1)  Modify Data-AskOski to include reserve capacity information with each class, which involves querying the reserved seats API and augmenting the next_sem_dict to include reserve capacity data.
+    2)  Modify Service-AskOski to filter classes shown based on the reserve capacity data and the student's own majors.
+This involves creating a mapping between majors as represented in AskOski to the requirement groups in the API, and then creating a filter with it.

+## get familiar with how to do a semester changeover

+- what is the purpose of eval semester?  eval semester is the last semester in the data or the target semester?
+    - last semester in the data, it's used to validate somehow by calculating recall
+    - "Recall@10 measures out of the top 10 courses predicted for each semester for each student, what percentage of the actual taken courses were in the top 10? num_predicted_correct / num_taken.
+MRR is the average of 1/rank of the top ranked predicted course (out of the top 10) that was actually taken, where if none of the top 10 was taken MRR is 0.
+Ie, if the the highest ranked course I actually took is rank 2, MRR for my example is 0.5."
+    - is eval_semester is held out of the data training the RNN?
+Yes
+- Do we need to get classAPI data before running the entire pipeline?
+Yes, our order is incorrect - Run resolved by generating course2idx first, then running API scripts, then retraining Models

 ### Task: Reconcile Data-AskOski API scripts & Models-AskOski API scripts.
 What's the difference between Models API scripts and Data API scripts?
 - Run completed this